 The political, economic and social development of least developed countries is one of the major challenges of globalization.
-Growing interdependence and integration offer a chance to strengthen cooperative relations between the North and the South of the world.
+Growing interdependence and integration offer a chance to strengthen cooperative North-South and South-South relations, engaging different agents, including governments, international organizations, and civil society actors.
 The call to cooperation is urgent: poverty, inequality, conflict, instability, and uncertainty still affect everyday life of a majority of world population.

-The Master's Course in International Cooperation and Development offers a privileged framework for designing tentative solutions to the above mentioned problems through the collective action of governmental and non governmental agents, bridging gaps among people, groups and institutions.
+The Master in International Cooperation and Development - MIC&D offers a privileged framework for designing tentative solutions to the above mentioned issues through the action of governmental and non-governmental agents, bridging gaps among people, groups and institutions.